Paul Marny

-Paul Marny (1829–1914) was a noted British–French artist.
+Paul Marny (1829–1914) was a British–French artist.

 Life

 Marny was born in Paris; his real name may have been Paul François or Charles Paul Goddard.
 He worked in the theatre, and as a porcelain decorator for the Sèvres factory, before moving to Belfast to work with a French architect.
 In 1860 he moved to Scarborough, at the suggestion of Oliver Sarony, the photographic pioneer and brother of Napoleon Sarony.
 There he taught Albert Strange and other Scarborough artists.
 William Tindall was his brother-in-law.